 Accrued Expenses.
 As part of the process of preparing our consolidated financial statements, we are required to estimate accrued expenses.
 This process involves identifying services that third parties have performed on our behalf and estimating the level of service performed and the associated cost incurred on these services as of each balance sheet date in our consolidated financial statements.
-Examples of estimated accrued expenses include contract service fees in conjunction with pre-clinical and clinical trials, professional service fees, such as those arising from the services of attorneys and accountants and accrued payroll expenses.
+Examples of estimated accrued expenses include professional service fees, such as those arising from the services of attorneys and accountants and accrued payroll expenses.
 In connection with these service fees, our estimates are most affected by our understanding of the status and timing of services provided relative to the actual services incurred by the service providers.
 In the event that we do not identify certain costs that have been incurred or we under- or over-estimate the level of services or costs of such services, our reported expenses for a reporting period could be understated or overstated.
 The date on which certain services commence, the level of services performed on or before a given date, and the cost of services are often subject to our judgment.
 We make these judgments based upon the facts and circumstances known to us in accordance with accounting principles generally accepted in the U.S.